ClusterHQ/examples/fli-ansible/README.md

 ## How to

-### Pre-reqs
+### Prerequisites

-- One Ubuntu 16.04 server with a sudo non-root user and SSH keys, which you can set up by following this [initial server setup tutorial](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04), including step 4.
+- You will need SSH access to one Ubuntu 16.04 server.
+You should use a non-root user account and that account should have permission to run commands as root, using sudo .
+You can set this up by following this [initial server setup tutorial](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04), including step 4.
 - Also make sure to `sudo apt-get install python` because ansible needs python 2.7 on Ubuntu 16.04

-### On the Ansible control host
+### Install Ansible on a Control Host

-#### Mac OSX
+#### Mac OSX control host

 Install Ansible on Mac OSX control machine.